lloydkevin/hugo-wd/content/post/2007-02-17-tables-vs-css-a-no-brainer.md

 #### More Evidence

-[Tables Bad, CSS GoodÃ¢â‚¬Â¦][1] tells us, again, why we should us CSS whenever possible:
+[Tables Bad, CSS Good][1] tells us, again, why we should us CSS whenever possible:

 >   * Search Engines: I have redesigned many websites eliminating tables and placing all links in unordered lists and have seen there search engine rankings improve drastically.
->   * Compatibility: Remember that in todayÃ¢â‚¬â„¢s day and age websites are being viewed on everything from 60 inch plasma TVÃ¢â‚¬â„¢s to 3 inch cell phone screens.
+>   * Compatibility: Remember that in todays day and age websites are being viewed on everything from 60 inch plasma TVs to 3 inch cell phone screens.
 If you assign a table a width of 780 it becomes near impossible for visitor using a handheld device to view your website.
 >   * Accessibility: People with disabilities have the right to enjoy the web!
 If your website uses tables a visitor using an audio browser is going to have trouble accessing your website.
-Go ahead and try to use your website with and audio browserÃ¢â‚¬Â¦
+Go ahead and try to use your website with and audio browser

 Still having doubts; I really don't know what to tell you right now.
 Just get over yourself and grab hold of CSS with both hands and promise never to let go ever again.